docusign/code-examples-node/README.md

 1. When prompted, log in to your DocuSign developer account.
 If this is your first time using the app, select **ACCEPT** at the consent window.
 3. Select your desired code example.

+## JWT grant remote signing project
+See [DocuSign Quickstart overview](https://developers.docusign.com/docs/esign-rest-api/quickstart/overview/) on the DocuSign Developer Center for more information on how to run the JWT grant remote signing project.

 ## Payments code example

 To use the payments code example, create a test payment gateway on the [Payments](https://admindemo.docusign.com/authenticate?goTo=payments) page in your developer account.
 See [Configure a payment gateway](./PAYMENTS_INSTALLATION.md) for details.